wigging/wigging.github.io/_articles/git-github.md

 # Create and checkout a new branch
 git checkout -b <branch-name>

-# List all local branches in normal or verbose mode
+# List all local branches
 git branch

+# List all local and remote-tracking branches
+git branch -a

+# List all remote branches
+git branch -r

+# List all local branches along with commit message
 git branch -v

 # Remove a local branch